viperproject/gobra-book/src/basic-array.md

 ./array.go:8:16: invalid argument: index -1 (constant of type int) must not be negative ./array.go:10:16: invalid argument: index 10 out of bounds [0:5]
 ```
-But when we wrap the access in a function, Go no longer statically detects the out of bounds index.
+But when we wrap the access in a function, Go no longer statically detects the out-of-bounds index.

 ``` go
 package main